 - people aged 50 years, at the same time as they get their recommended tetanus and diphtheria vaccine

 - people aged 65 or over, if they have not had a whooping cough vaccine in the past 10 years.

-People under 20 years old, refugees and other humanitarian entrants of any age, can get whooping cough vaccines for free under the NIP.
+People under 20 years old, refugees and other humanitarian entrants of any age, can get whooping cough vaccines at no cost through the NIP.
 This is if they did not receive the vaccines in childhood.
 This is called catch-up vaccination.

 Where can you get a whooping cough immunisation?

 Whooping cough immunisations are available in each Australian state and territory.

 See Where can I get immunised? for information.

 How do you get immunised against whooping cough?